McDonald’s came to Australia in 1971. It was part of a large expansion for the company, and a transformational moment for local cuisine.

 Fish and chips and chicken dinners did not last long on the local menu.

-But the company has tried other Australian items over the years, most notably the egg and beetroot oriented ‘McOz’, which has come and gone several times, and which local patrons have a love-hate relationship with.
+But the company has tried other Australian items over the years, most notably the egg and beetroot oriented ‘McOz’, which has come and gone several times.
+Local patrons have a love-hate relationship with the McOz, as they do with egg and beetroot on a burger more generally.

 There are currently more than 9 000 McDonald’s restaurants in Australia.